Jeanne Duval: Appearance

 Jeunne modèle (Unknown Woman), c.
 1860, photograph by Félix Nadar.
 Believed to be Jeanne Duval.

 Descriptions of Duval's appearance are often contradictory and steeped in racial stereotypes and biases.
 Male writers characterized her as lacking in intelligence while simultaneously admiring her as a "genuine tropical beauty".
 For example, Théodore de Banville believed she possessed "something of both the divine and the bestial."

 She was often described as tall, distinctly exceeding the average height, as noted by Nadar.
+The recently discovered archives mention that it measured 1.70 m (5’ 7”) in 1865 when the average height of women seemed to be 1.60 m (5’ 3”).

 Furthermore, acquaintances mentioned that Duval's hair was "violently crimped" or "extremely tightly curled," likening it to a "possessed proliferation of the curling swathes of her mane the colour of black ink."
 Nadar called Duval's eyes "big as soup plates" and "even blacker" beneath her hair.
-Baudelaire is said to have described her in her later years as possessing "beautiful, soft, and nostalgic eyes that seem to long for the absent coconut palm."
+Baudelaire would have described her in her later years as possessing "beautiful, soft, and nostalgic eyes that seem to long for the absent coconut palm."
 Duval had a straight nose and red lips described as "thick, fleshy, and lewd."
 Nadar accounts her nose as "small, delicate, possessing wings and nostrils shaped with exquisite finesse."

 Commentators remarked that she had a relatively flat chest, a tiny waist, and "copiously curving thighs."
 Baudelaire, however, portrayed her with a generous bust, a slender waist, and gracefully curving hips.

 Théodore de Banville observed that she moved with a "queenly gait, full of fierce grace."
 Prarond, however, characterized her as possessing an "awkward" disposition.
 Acquaintances described her voice as having a "sweetly hoarse inflection — bestially caressing."